smart-data-models/dataModel.Transportation/ItemFlowObserved/doc/spec_DE.md

           required:
             - type
             - coordinates
-          title: 'GeoJSON MultiPolygon'
+          title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     name:
-      description: 'The name of this item.'
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     occupancy:
-      description: 'Fraction of the observation time where a item has been occupying the observed lane'
+      description: Fraction of the observation time where a item has been occupying the observed lane
       maximum: 1
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *itemflowobserved_-_properties_-_owner_-_items_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: 'Property.
-Unique identifier of the entity'
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property
     refDevice:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'The device or devices used to obtain the data expressed by this record'
           x-ngsi:
+            type: Property
+      description: The device or devices used to obtain the data expressed by this record
+      x-ngsi:
         type: Relationship
     refRoadSegment:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Concerned road segment on which the observation has been made'
           x-ngsi:
+            type: Property
+      description: Concerned road segment on which the observation has been made
+      x-ngsi:
         type: Relationship
     reversedLane:
-      description: 'Flags whether traffic in the lane was reversed during the observation period.
-The absence of this attribute means no lane reversion'
+      description: Flags whether traffic in the lane was reversed during the observation period.
+The absence of this attribute means no lane reversion
       type: boolean
       x-ngsi:
         type: Property
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri